Ixiaohuihuihui/Tiny-Defect-Detection-for-PCB/README.md

 3、Of course, if you have other research questions like dataset and defect detection, welcome to send me an email.

-4、Cite:
+4、You can access this paper and cite:
 Ding, Runwei, et al. "TDD-Net: A Tiny Defect Detection Network for Printed Circuit Boards."
-CAAI Transactions on Intelligence Technology (2019).
+CAAI Transactions on Intelligence Technology (https://ieeexplore.ieee.org/document/8757220)(2019).

 ## Download Model
 Please download [resnet50_v1](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz)、[resnet101_v1](http://download.tensorflow.org/models/resnet_v1_101_2016_08_28.tar.gz) pre-trained models on Imagenet, put it to $PATH_ROOT/data/pretrained_weights.